csula/cs4660-fall-2016/notes/graph-representation.md

 OoohhhhoooOOOhhhh, **soo** exciting?
 Right?

 Yeah, data structures are usually not a fun topic out there, but they are important.
-Not just to pass this class, but in order to be better software engineer.
+Not just to pass this class, but in order to be a better software engineer.

 For example, knowing data structure can help you to: